graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 ```

 :::info Did You Notice?
 We used `Human` as an input argument **and** as the returned data object.
-The library will automatically generate the appropriate graph types for `OBJECT` and `INPUT_OBJECT` and add them to your schema when needed.
+The library will automatically generate the appropriate graph types for `INPUT_OBJECT` and `OBJECT`, respectively,  add them to your schema when needed.
 :::